East Carolina Pirates football: Dowdy–Ficklen Stadium

 The Pirates play their home games at Bagwell Field at Dowdy–Ficklen Stadium in Greenville, North Carolina.
 The stadium is located at the intersection of 14th Street and Charles Avenue.
 It has a maximum capacity of 50,000.
 Bagwell Field has been recognized as having the second best field design in the nation.

 Dr. Leo Jenkins, President of East Carolina, announced his plans to build a new stadium for the Pirates on October 7, 1961.
 It took a year for Dr. Jenkins to raise $283,387, even though only $200,000 was requested.
 The James Skinner Ficklen Memorial Stadium was dedicated on September 21, 1963.
 The stadium included stands on the south side, a press box and a lighting system.

 James S. Ficklen, a Greenville tobacco company executive, established the Ficklen Foundation, which is a financial aid foundation.
 Ronald and Mary Ellen Dowdy, a real estate developer in Orlando, Florida, donated $1 million to the school.
 For his donation, Ficklen Stadium was renamed the Dowdy–Ficklen Stadium in 1994.
 Al and Debbie Bagwell of Lake Gaston, Virginia, donated a large gift to the school and the field was named Bagwell Field in their honor in 1995.

 Dowdy–Ficklen Stadium has gone through many enhancements over the years.
 The north side stands were built in 1968, increasing capacity to 20,000.
 During 1977–1978, seating was increased by 15,000.
 In 1994, the stadium was renamed Dowdy-Ficklen and roads were improved around the stadium.
 For the 1996–1998 seasons, the upper deck on the north side was built and improvements were made to the press box on the south side.
 A new scoreboard was introduced in 1999 and a 12 ft, three ton sculpture of the Pirate was unveiled.

 The east end zone has been enclosed, bringing the stadium's capacity to 50,000.
 An 88 ft x 28 ft HD scoreboard was added to the top of the section, which stands as one of the largest and most advanced scoreboards in the nation.

 In May 2016, East Carolina revealed a $55 million renovation project for Dowdy–Ficklen Stadium, which is a portion of its athletic facilities master plan.
-The project includes a four-story tower above the south side stands with over 1,000 new premium seats and boxes, a new press box, and a new field-level club section in the north end zone.
+The project included a four-story tower above the south side stands with over 1,000 new premium seats and boxes, a new press box, and a new field-level club section in the north end zone.
 It began construction after the 2017 football season.
 The expansion, known as TowneBank Tower, was completed in August 2019.